 Protein is an essential macronutrient that helps build muscle, repair tissue, and make enzymes and hormones.

-A high protein diet can help a person build muscle mass, reduce appetite, lose weight, and aid muscle recovery after exercise.
+Following a high protein diet can help a person build muscle mass, reduce appetite, lose weight, and aid muscle recovery after exercise.

-People should follow the instructions on the packaging.
+People should always follow the instructions on the packaging.
 Typically, this will involve taking a scoop of protein powder and mixing it with a liquid to make a protein-rich beverage.

 Popular mixer options include water, milk, milk alternatives, and yogurt.
 Some people may also consider blending fruit into the beverage to create a more nutrient dense snack.

 Below are the answers to some frequent questions about protein powders.

 The type of protein powder a person purchases depends on their dietary requirements.
 People who are vegan, vegetarian, or lactose intolerant, for example, will prefer to purchase plant protein as this does not contain any animal by-products or dairy.

 It is also important to check whether a company has a third party test its products.
 A third-party will ensure that the protein powder has not been cross-contaminated and is free from harmful ingredients.

 What protein powders do celebrities use?

 Celebrities most likely use the protein powders that they or their personal trainers believe give them the best results from their workouts.